Operations, associations and partners of the Cathedral

 This initiative is the result of the friendship between a priest who used to work in the cathedral and two of his colleagues from Benin and Burkina Faso.
 Afrant implements projects in the fields of education, basic health, water supply and agriculture in these two countries.
 The organisation’s activities are founded on intensive, personal contact and a direct follow-up.

 Music | Organ

 De Kathedraal vzw

-Since 1963, the ACC has been promoting religious music in general and organ music in particular.
+Since 1963, the Cathedral has been promoting religious music in general and organ music in particular.
 Antwerp’s cathedral has hosted an international organ cycle for almost 40 years.
 Prominent organists play the 19th century Schyven organ or the 20th c.
 Metzler organ every Friday evening in June.

 During the months of July and August the concert society organises lunchtime concerts as part of its ‘Orgel na de noen’ cycle.